kyaiooiayk/ML-AI-DS-4-Finance/README.md

 - Stochastic Calculus
 - Experience working with at a Hedge Fund, Asset Manager or Prop Trading firm.
 - Quantitative background
+- Experience developing Plotly Dash dashboards and other data visualization tools
+- Experience with factor analysis, PCA, decomposition models for P&L and risk, machine learning
 ***

 ## To be explored